ChristianBirchler/ticket-tagger-analysis/datasets/README.md

 Located in the MEKA_Data_Set_BinaryRelevance directory.
 The data sets have their origin in the data sets that were used for fasttext.
-First the data sets in fasttext format were converted to arff format with our converter script (LINK BR CONVERTER).
+First the data sets in fasttext format were converted to arff format with our converter script [LINK BR CONVERTER](https://github.com/ChristianBirchler/SME_project/blob/main/code-pipeline/data_acquisition/arffConverter_BinaryRelevance.py).
 Then a StringToWordVector filter (provided from MEKA GUI) was applied.

 Note:   The MEKA data sets are different compared to the WEKA data sets in this case, because